Cubeseed/Backend/doc/chat-documentation.md

 #### 1. **Consumer Emitted Single Conversation Unread Count Event**
 - **Event Name**: `single_conversation_unread_count`
-- **Description**: Sends the number of unread messages in a conversation
+- **Description**: Sends the number of unread messages in a conversation.
+This event is sent in two cases:
+      Case 1: When a [read_message event](#5-client-emitted-messages-read-event) is recieved from the client
+      Case 2: When a connection is made to the Sigle Conversation Based Notification endpoint (ws://127.0.0.1:8000/ws/notifications/${username_of_other_person_in_conversation}/)
 - **Payload**
 ```json
 {